Skip to main content

 The respondent opens the form and sees their name and email already filled in.

-Prefilling vs read-only
+Prefilling read-only fields

 Conflict with default values